Science and Computer Science

 Physics 2: Optics with Calculus (Accelerated)

 What is light and how can we understand it conceptually, quantitatively, and visually?
 This course provides an introduction to optical science interwoven with engineering applications.
 The focus will be on geometrical optics including the following topics: ray-tracing, lens and mirror equations, aberrations, lens design, apertures and stops, radiometry and photometry.
 There will also be a briefer introduction to wave optics.
 Students should be prepared to jump into a fast paced course that weaves together hands-on demos/experiments, calculations, and real world applications.
-Assessment will be through weekly problem sets, lab write-ups, presentations, and tests.
-Prerequisite: Core 9, Calculus (Accelerated), and permission of the department.
+Assessment will be through problem sets, lab write-ups, presentations, and tests.